Arne Jørgen Aasen

 Arne Jørgen Aasen (born 15 October 1939) is a Norwegian chemist and professor emeritus at the University of Oslo, School of Pharmacy.
 Aasen received his engineering degree in biochemistry and organic chemistry in 1964, and a doctorate (dr. ing.) in organic chemistry in August 1966 from The Norwegian Institute of Technology, Trondheim (renamed Norwegian University of Science and Technology in 1996).
 In 1972 he defended his thesis for a doctorate (tekn. dr.) at The Royal Institute of Technology, Stockholm, Sweden.

 In 1972 Aasen was appointed as unpaid associate professor ("oavlönad dosent") in organic chemistry at Royal Institute of Technology in Stockholm.
-Three years later Aasen was employed as a dosent in general and pharmaceutical organic chemistry at the School of Pharmacy in the University of Oslo, where except for two periods, he was a member of the staff until his retirement in 2007.
+Three years later Aasen was employed as a doesn't in general and pharmaceutical organic chemistry at the School of Pharmacy in the University of Oslo, where except for two periods, he was a member of the staff until his retirement in 2007.

 In 1979 Aasen became a professor in organic chemistry at the University of Tromsø, Department of Chemistry, and in 1983 professor in chemistry at the Norwegian College of Agriculture (the Norwegian University of Life Sciences after 1995), Institute of Chemistry, Ås.
 He was an employee at the University of Tromsø and the Norwegian College of Agriculture for two and five years, respectively.